 Facilitate professional growth

-Think out the directions for the professional growth of each worker in your team, otherwise, your team members can decide that they have reached the limit of growth in the company and it is time for them to move forward.
+Think out the directions for each worker in your team's professional growth.
+Otherwise, your team members may decide that they have reached the company's limit of growth and that it is time for them to move forward.

-The best way to learn something new is to observe the best in their field, work side by side with them, and get feedback.
-A mentor helps your employee draw up a clear development plan and define tasks for practicing and improving skills.
-A mentor can be a middle designer, art director, or another employee who has more practical experience in some specific area.
+The best way to learn something new is to observe the best in their field, work alongside them, and get feedback.
+A mentor helps your employee develop a clear development plan and define tasks for practicing and improving skills.
+A mentor can be a middle designer, art director, or employee with more practical experience in some specific area.

-It is the job of a good leader to think about beneficial growth for both the business and the individual.
+A good leader's job is to think about beneficial growth for both the business and the individual.

 Leave space for diversity and freedom of actions

 Diverse designers are the strength of any organization.
 Each designer you hire is, first of all, a personality with its strengths, weaknesses, and wishes.
-They are creators and they should have the ability to create cool things (and cool projects).
+They are creators, and they should be able to create cool things (and cool projects).

 Therefore everyone has their own preferences.
 Some of your employees will prefer some "creative" tasks, others would rather delve into technical aspects of a product.
 That’s why, it is necessary to give the designer freedom of action, to allow them to make their own decisions or work on different projects to avoid burning out.
 At the same time, let your designers know that they can always turn to other team members for help.